Where to Eat in Rome in August

 Where to Eat in Rome in August - Pizzerias

-I've listed some excellent pizzerias above, (Il Corallo, Emma and San Marco), and they are open all of August.
+I've listed two excellent pizzerias above, Pizzeria Emma and San Marco, and they are open all of August.
 You may also try these:

 The pizza at Bonci Pizzarium is some of the best in Rome, hands down.
 And they are open throughout August!